qdread/qdread.github.io/_pages/cv.md

 Service, volunteering, and outreach
 ======
 * Peer reviewer for ROpenSci
-* Peer reviewer for >40 different journals
+* Peer reviewer of >50 different manuscripts in 33 different journals
 * Review panelist, SESYNC immersion postdoctoral fellowship program
 * Coordinator of Darwin Day 2014 at the University of Tennessee
 * Gave public research talks on climate change and on citizen science